jonathanhines/midtown/faq.markdown

 **Mental Illness** and **Mental/Psychological Disorder** also mean the same thing.
 They refer to having symptoms that meet criteria for a recognized medical condition affecting moods and thoughts that alter behaviours to the extent that they cause significant emotional pain, distress or dysfunction.

-*Midtown Counselling helps people with wellness concerns related to their mental health and other psycho-social factors.
+*Midtown helps people with wellness concerns related to their mental health and other psycho-social factors.
 A diagnosis is not required, although we recommend you discuss symptoms with your doctor as he/she is your quarterback of public healthcare.
 Of course, what you share with your doctor is entirely up to you.*

 Do you have a different question?
 [Email](mailto:info@midtowncounselling.ca) or [call](tel:2263133335) us.